Why back Issues are more prevalent in the Fall

 While treatment plans will vary depending on the person, the pain, and the specific symptoms, there are a series of treatment options for back pain that leading professionals will typically explore.
 Over-the-counter pain relievers, particularly anti-inflammatories or NSAIDs like Advil or Motrin, can help temporarily manage the pain for any injury or condition that causes inflammation, like sciatic nerve pain.
 These are often prescribed as a first step, and sometimes in combination with massage and hot or cold therapy.

 If there is still not sufficient pain relief, a minimally invasive surgical procedure may be necessary.
-Minimally invasive is a fast-growing type of surgery that offers multiple advantages to patients, from shorter surgeries, to smaller incisions, to less blood loss and tissue damage, all of which can lead to a quicker recovery.
+Minimally invasive back surgery is a fast-growing type of surgery that offers multiple advantages to patients, from shorter surgeries to smaller incisions, to less blood loss and tissue damage.
+All of these advantages can lead to quicker surgery recovery.